Kurolox/DongerTyper/README.md

 ```

 **Also be sure that you have dongerlist.txt in the same directory as the python script.
 If you want to have them separated, you'll have to edit the script.**

+### For Windows

+(ಥ﹏ಥ) Sorry guys, I don't know how to use this in windows.
+I guess you'll have to install python3.5 and gtk.
+I'll research more about it tomorrow.

 ## Usage